 Fungal Leaf Spot is a fungus-borne disease that causes water-soaked yellow or brown lesions on foliage, leading to defoliation and death.
 Fungal infection spreads via insects, splashing water, and contaminated equipment.
 Humid conditions create an inviting environment.
 Practice sanitation and good hygiene, water at the base of each plant, and space plants for adequate circulation and light penetration.
 At the first signs of infection, remove the affected leaves and treat the remaining plants with a copper-based fungicide like hydroxide, sulfate, oxychloride, or octanoate.
 Use fungicides carefully according to the label's instructions, and be aware that applying copper-based fungicides at high rates or during hot, dry weather can lead to phytotoxicity.

-Planting Lemon Grass Liners
+Planting Lemon Liners

 We recommend planting one seedling plug per 4-inch container or three to four per 10-inch container.
 Use well-drained soil and completely bury the ellepot centered or evenly spaced in the container.